vincentmhhon/sudoku-solver/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: For each unit group (column, row, square, and dialog), we find whether there exists boxes allow exactly only two values.
-   For example, when consider first column unit if A1 and A2 has possible value '23' and A5 has possible value '35'.
-   Although we do not know the exact value of A1 and A2, we know that it should be either 2 or 3.
+A: For each unit group, we find whether there exists boxes allow exactly only two values.
+For example, when consider first column unit if A1 and A2 have possible value '23' and A5 has a value '35'.
+Although we do not know the exact value of A1 and A2, it should be either 2 or 3.
 Hence, we know that A5 is not equal to 3 and can be reduced to 5

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: When we consider the box that falls in the diagonal of sudoku and try to reduce, add one more constraint that the number should be appeared exactly once
-   For the box E5, we need to consider both diagonal
+A: When we consider the box that falls in the diagonal of sudoku and tries to reduce, add one more constraint that the number should appear exactly once For the box E5, we need to consider both diagonal

 ### Install